procrypt/kompose-example/README.md

 ## More
 `kompose` can do more.
-Feel free to explore it.
+Feel free to explore it [here](https://github.com/kubernetes-incubator/kompose).

-`kompose --help` - To find out more general options `kompose convert --help`- To find out more about `convert` sub command.
+`kompose --help` to find out more options.
+Use `kompose convert --help` to find more about the convert sub command.